 Use statistics.
 Starting with startling facts that challenge someone’s view of the world also creates curiosity.
 Did you know that more than 40 percent of workers have never even met their boss in person?
 To find interesting stats, subscribe to the Pew Research Center newsletter.

 Upload a picture.
 Sharing a picture on your blog helps support the point of your post.
 Provocative pictures keep an audience engaged and entertained.
+You can scan Flickr for free image ideas, but for the best-quality images, check out istockphoto.com.
 The key is to find and use images that emotionally reinforce your topic and are visually interesting.

 However, writing conversationally doesn’t mean you patronize your reader; it means you avoid jargon when possible and explain it when you can’t, share your opinion, and use an everyday tone of voice — your own voice.